Nelius72/The-Hive/README.md

 # 🎬 The Hive – Movie & Series Tracker

-The Hive es una aplicación web para descubrir, buscar y explorar películas y series utilizando la API de TMDB.
+The Hive is a web application to discover, search, and explore movies and TV series using the TMDB API.

-## 🚀 Funcionalidades
+## 🚀 Features
-- 🔎 Búsqueda de películas y series
+- 🔎 Movie and TV series search
-- 🎞️ Listados de películas y series populares
+- 🎞️ Popular movies and series listings
-- 📄 Página de detalle con información, reparto y trailer
+- 📄 Detail pages with info, cast and trailer
 - ⏳ Skeleton loading
-- 📱 Diseño responsive
+- 📱 Responsive design
-- 🧭 Scroll suave a secciones About y Contact
+- 🧭 Smooth scroll to About and Contact sections

-## 🛠️ Tecnologías
+## 🛠️ Technologies
 - React
 - Next.js (App Router)
 - TypeScript